enonic/old-xp-doc/doc/reference/libraries/portal/api/assetUrl.rst

 path *(string)*
   Path to the asset.

-module *(string)*
+application *(string)*
-  Other module to reference to.
-Defaults to current module.
+  Other application to reference to.
+Defaults to current application.

 params *(object)*
   Custom parameters to append to the url.